Can your résumé pass the six-second test?

-The average reader spends six seconds reviewing your resume.
-Their eye starts at the top with your contact info, glances over the summary and then skims over the layout of the page, finally landing on your most recent experience.
-It is only when there is something between your opening and first section of experience that you are able to grab the reader’s attention and make them want to read more!
+The average reader spends six seconds reviewing your résumé.
+Their eyes start at the top with your contact info, glance over the summary and then skim over the layout of the page, finally landing on your most recent experience.
+It is only when there is something between your opening and first section of experience that you are able to grab the reader’s attention and make them want to read more.

 DISCLAIMER: This next one might hurt your feelings.
 But it’s coming from a place of love, and in the spirit of making you better.

-6).
-Please don’t name your resume, “Resume,” or “Resume 2018.”
 This means that it is going to have to renamed before it can be saved, and it is at risk of being lost due to the anonymity of the document.
-Make it easy to be found and remembered!
-First Name_Last Name_Resume.
+Make it easy to be found and remembered.
+First Name_Last Name_Résumé.
 Boom!